 This transformative work was once seen as beginning primarily in mid-life.
 In the modern world, however, a variety of factors from delayed marriage to transformed gender roles and technological influence makes the inner journey a necessity much earlier in life.
-Good psychotherapy can provide tremendous relief from life’s difficulties and big questions and support in finding joy, meaning, a spiritual center, physical health, and clarity on the path forward.
+Good psychotherapy can provide tremendous relief from life’s difficulties and support in finding joy, meaning, a spiritual center, physical health, and clarity on the path forward.

 “If there is a path, it is someone else’s path and you are not on the adventure.”

 Quarter-life today resembles mid-life a half century ago.
 With the widespread changes in the demographics of higher education and delayed marriage, the years between leaving one’s home of origin and creating one’s own family have increased and a new phase of life has been created.
 In this phase, significant time is spent on self-exploration and identity, and the definition of personal meaning — time that was once generally only afforded after mid-life.